timothy0509/notes/ict/Compulsory/C/chapterFive.md

 If a hacker forges a wireless hotspot with the same network name and password, hacker can intercept and monitor the victim's network activities.

-### F. Web browser security setting
+### Web browser security setting

-In order to strengthen the web browser security, users should adopt the privacy and security settings listed below:
+In order to strengthen the web browser seuritym users should adopt the privacy and security settings listed below:

 - Disable the "pop-ups and redirects" features of your web browser
 - Enable the automatic update function of the web browser to ensure that software vulnerabilities would be duly removed.

+## Online Privacy Threats

+### Eavesdropping

+### Hacking

+### Social Engineering

+Social engineering generally refers to a scammer's behaviour of manipulating the trust between people or the victim's greed to trick the victims into disclosing confidential personal information.

+#### Baiting

+Exploiting the victim's curiosity, such as using CDs or USDs as baits.

+#### Quid pro quo

+#### Catfishing

+Fake social media accounts which will then fabricate pitiful stories to exploit the sympathy of victims and ask for donations.

+#### Pretexting

+Scammers will fabricate **storylines** and even pretend to be someone else to gain trust, tricking the victims into providing personal information or money.

+#### Phishing

+Scammer's behaviour of forging official websites and sending out many fraudulent emails or SMS.

+### Spamming

+**Spamming** is the behaviour of sending a large number of redundant messages through SMS messages or emails without the recipient's consent, most of which are commercial advertisements.

+The **spam** may cause the mailbox to exceed the quota limit, forcing victims to spend time checking and cleanng up unnecessary messages to free up storage.
+Otherwise, when the emailbox exceeds the limit, the victims will no longer be able to receive or send any messages, and may even need to pay additional fees to upgrade the storage.